josephlarralde/Auduino/README.md

 #### instructions

-* Get yourself a Uno board, a piezo speaker and a bunch of 10k potentiometers
+* Get yourself a Uno board, a piezo speaker and five 10k potentiometers
 * Connect the speaker's red wire to pin 3, and the black wire to a GND pin
-* Wire your pots to Analog inputs (see [this tutorial](https://www.arduino.cc/en/Tutorial/AnalogInput))
+* Wire your pots to analog inputs A0 to A4 (see [this tutorial](https://www.arduino.cc/en/Tutorial/AnalogInput))
 * Upload the sketch to your Uno
 * That's it !